mdiloreto/terraform-google-pga-private-dns-records/README.md

 - **Simplified Compliance**: Keeping data transfers internal helps with compliance requirements that mandate strict control over data movement.
 - **Cost Efficiency**: Eliminating the need for external IP addresses can reduce costs associated with networking and public IP address usage.

+### Default Route usage

+There are 2 ways of setting up the access to the Google APIs and Services that varies depending on the Routes configuration.
+Ensure that your VPC network can route traffic to the IP address ranges that are used by Google APIs and services.

+* Basic configuration:
+  * Confirm that you have default routes with next hop default-internet-gateway and a destination range of 0.0.0.0/0 (for IPv4 traffic) and ::/0 (for IPv6 traffic, if needed).
+  * Create those routes if they are missing.

+* Custom configuration:
+  * You DON'T have the default routes with next hop default-internet-gateway and a destination range of 0.0.0.0/0 (for IPv4 traffic) and ::/0 (for IPv6 traffic, if needed).
+  * Create routes for the IP address ranges used by Google APIs and services.
+  * For this configuration option you have to configure new Routes and Private DNS Records for using the VIPs of the services.

 ### private.googleapis.com

 The domain `private.googleapis.com` is used to route traffic from your VMs to Google APIs and services using a private path that does not leave Google's network.
 This domain is especially useful for scenarios where you want to access services like Google Cloud Storage, Google Cloud Bigtable, and Google Cloud BigQuery without exposing your VMs to the public internet.